sigurdsvela/boot/README.md

 require_once __DIR__ . "/autoload.php"
 ```

-Greate, lets setup the option in our template.json.
-The "syntax" for create flag are slightly different.
+Great, lets setup the option in our template.json.
+The "syntax" for createing flag are slightly different.
 Lets edit our template.json file

 *~/boot-templates/php/template.json*